 One of the biggest things to consider when you travel is how you're going to get around.
 That's what this post is hopefully going to help you with!
 It's divided into two parts.
 Part One is all about travel between countries and cities.
 Part Two further down looks at travel where you’re at your destination.

 I absolutely recommend you book as much of your transport in advance - especially when you’re travelling between countries.
-It can really help things run smoothly when you’re there - particularly in helping to avoid issues with language barriers.
+It can really help things run smoothly when you’re there - particularly in avoiding issues with language barriers.

 Choosing your airline should be based on one consideration - how long is your flight.
 For myself living in Australia most flights are lonngggggggg and so I have no problem going with a slightly more upmarket airline to get that little bit of extra comfort, nicer food and more entertainment options.